FrozenRainDev/Hardcore-Survival/README.md

 ### Sanity <img src="https://s1.ax1x.com/2022/08/31/v5A7cD.png" width="32px" />

 - It can be interpreted as mental health.
-- Exposure to darkness, combat with monsters, diseases, and unpalatable food can lower sanity.
+- Exposure to darkness, lack of sunshine, combat with monsters, diseases, and unpalatable food can lower sanity.
 - It can be restored by holding flowers, sleeping, or consuming enjoyable food.
 - Low sanity leads to horrible hallucinations.